hieutle2011/blog/content/page/cv.md

 #### KBTG, Bangkok, Thailand, current
 *Software Developer*

-* Develop NodeJs back-end for client app.
+* Develop Node.js back-end powered by Express.js for client app.
-* Develop front-end web for operational management with ReactJs.
+* Develop front-end web for operational management with React.js.
-* Implement EFK stack running in docker to monitor api performance.
+* Implement EFK stack to monitor api performance, by using Elastisearch to store logs which were piped by Fluentd aggregator and then visualized by Kibana.
-* Build pipeline and Ansible playbook to deploy on Jenkins server.
+* Build Jenkins pipeline and Ansible playbook to deploy on server.
-* Develop a reuseable internal library for Behaviour-Driven Development using Cucumber and Gherkin language.
+* Develop a reuseable internal library using Cucumber and Gherkin language as Behaviour-Driven Development concept.
 * Work in project on blockchain product in banking industry.
 * Apply best practices (e.g. unit testing, test automation, continuous integration, etc.).

 #### TMA, Vietnam, 2018
 *Software Developer*

-* Research on blockchain network (Hyperledger) and its application.
+* Research on blockchain network (Hyperledger Fabric) and its application.
 * Build used case demos and prototypes.
-* Collaborate to conduct internal training session about blockchain fundermental for other members.
+* Collaborate to conduct internal training session about blockchain fundamental for other members.

 #### MSIG, Vietnam, 2017
 *Account Manager*